 Cardiac rehabilitation is a long-term maintenance program — something to follow for the rest of your life.
 After about 12 weeks, you probably will have developed your own exercise routine at home or at a local gym.
 You may also continue to exercise at a cardiac rehab center.
 You may remain under medical supervision during this time, particularly if you have special health concerns.

 One of the most valuable benefits of cardiac rehabilitation is often an improvement in your overall quality of life.
 If you stick with your cardiac rehab program, you're likely to come out of the program feeling better than before.

-- Cardiac rehabilitation.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/rehab/rehab_all.html.
-Accessed April 29, 2011.
+- What is cardiac rehabilitation?
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/rehab/.
+Accessed April 16, 2014.

 - Balady GJ, et al. Core components of cardiac rehabilitation/secondary prevention programs: 2007 update.
 Circulation.
 2007;115:2675.